xpbowler/neurodetect/README.md

 ## About

 The CNN was trained in Tensorflow using patient RNA-seq data transformed into 2D images suitable for the CNN’s convolutional layer.
-It contains 2.4M parameters, achieves a 98.7% prediction accuracy, and is able to classify 4 types of cancer: breast, lung, kidney, and uterine cancer.
+Architecture: 2.4M parameters, 98.7% accuracy, 2 convolution+MaxPooling layers followed by 2 dense fully-connected layers.
+The CNN is able to classify 4 types of cancer: breast, lung, kidney, and uterine cancer.

 ## How to use it